mmrqa/mmrqa/README.md

 - 👋 Hi, I’m Marvin
-- 👀 I’m interested in traveling, coding, handball
+- 👀 I’m interested in traveling, dogwalks, tennis
-- 🌱 I’m currently learning react
+- 🌱 I’m currently improving on FHIR, ServiceWorker, Offline Modes and React

 <!---
 mmrqa/mmrqa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.